OkayDave/barr/README.md

 `cpu = Barr::Blocks::Cpu.new`

-This has Cpu block specific configurable options.
+There are no `Cpu` block specific configurable options.

 #### Hdd